 6. Once all three images are open you can run a light noise removal program through them if you wish.
 Some people do it before the HDR process, some afterwards, and some not at all.

 7. Finally, save the three images as TIFFs and import them into Photomatix.

 RAW File After ACR

-The below image shows the HDR output without the ACR adjustments.
-The one underneath that shows the improvements after the ACR adjustments.
+Slide the below slider to the right to reveal the left image, or slide it left to reveal the right image.
+The left image shows the HDR output without the ACR adjustments.
+The right image shows the improvements after the ACR adjustments.
 As you can see, there is a monumental improvement, not just in the details but the ACR-adjusted HDR now has richer purples and blues along the window frames instead of the over-saturated pink we initially got.
 This is possibly the result of removing CA.

 These details, although seemingly small, make a huge difference to your final images.
 It only takes 10 minutes or so to prepare your brackets beforehand, if you think it’s needed, and the benefits can be significant.

 HDR photography has come a long way.
 You can get really good results using combinations of programs such as Photomatix and Photoshop.
 The best way to produce truly amazing HDR photos is by exposure blending and here is why – 7 Examples of How Exposure Blending is Superior to HDR